NOAA investigates 2 suspicious Hawaiian monk seal deaths on Molokai

 Federal officials are investigating two suspicious deaths of young Hawaiian monk seals on Molokai in June, according to the National Oceanic and Atmospheric Administration.

-Anyone with information on the death of the seals, or to report seals (and dolphins, whales and turtles in trouble) can call NOAA’s hotline at (888) 256-9840.
+Anyone with information on the deaths of the seals or to report seals (and dolphins, whales and turtles) in trouble can call NOAA’s hotline at 888-256-9840.